What is brand governance and enablement (how do you master it)?

 - How and when certain brand assets should be used

-- How to use your brand guidelines
+- How to find and download brand assets

 - The best ways to collaborate on cross-functional projects